mercadolibre/fury_device-sdk-android/readme.md

 ## License

-Mercado Pago's Devices SDK is available under the MIT license.
+Mercado Pago's Device SDK is available under the MIT license.
 See the LICENSE file for more info.